malikyousef/G-S-M-E/README.md

 # Scoring the groups with prior biological knowledge
 ![alt text](https://github.com/malikyousef/G-S-M-V/blob/main/Images/Scoring_the_groups.JPG?raw=true)

-V component incorporates prior biological knowledge to score the groups.
+E component incorporates prior biological knowledge to score the groups.
 This component integrated into the existing workflow utilizes enriched genes from various databases, such as KEGG and Reactome, to score the groups based on their functional significance in a biological context.